 How Does It Compare to Other Travel Cards?

-To see how the Chase Sapphire Preferred® Card stacks up, let’s compare it to the Barclaycard Arrival Plus™ World Elite MasterCard® in terms of features, benefits, and rewards.
+To see how the Chase Sapphire Preferred® Card stacks up, let’s compare it to the Barclaycard Arrival Plus® World Elite Mastercard® in terms of features, benefits, and rewards.

 |Point Earning Structure||2X points on travel and dining||Earn 2X miles on all spending|

 As you can see, these two travel cards work quite differently from one another, with strengths and weaknesses in different areas.
-Here’s where we think the Barclaycard Arrival Plus™ World Elite MasterCard® comes out ahead:
+Here’s where we think the Barclaycard Arrival Plus® World Elite Mastercard® comes out ahead:

-First, you can see how the Barclaycard Arrival Plus™ World Elite MasterCard® offers more earning potential because you earn 2X miles on all of your everyday spending.
-Meanwhile, having the ability to use points to book with any airline, hotel chain, or travel vendor means you have utmost flexibility in how you use your points.
+First, you can see how the Barclaycard Arrival Plus® World Elite Mastercard® offers more earning potential because you earn 2X miles on all of your everyday spending.
+Meanwhile, having the ability to use miles to book with any airline, hotel chain, or travel vendor means you have utmost flexibility in how you use your points.

 Where the Chase Sapphire Preferred® Card comes out on top is in its overall flexibility.
 Not only can you use points to book travel through the Chase Ultimate Rewards portal, but you can transfer points to any of their travel partners at a 1:1 ratio as well.
 If you’re heavily involved in a frequent flyer or hotel program, this is a huge benefit.
 Meanwhile, Chase points are worth one penny each when redeemed for statement credits and most gift cards, giving these rewards an edge over the competition.